Blog

 • Some tools allow shareability where external users can access the most up-to-date version of the database document online.
 No need for manual screenshots or meetings.
 This will help save your coding time, yes, but also improve the business' productivity and reputation in the long run, especially if your business is in the consulting industry.

-No one would like to use those tools with the design style dating back to the 90s.
+No one would like to use those database design tools with the style dating back to the 90s.

 Also, the data analytics landscape is becoming more complex.
 Teams are more aware of building a scalable analytics stack that puts a greater focus on their data warehouse.